MicroStrategy/rest-api-docs/docs/common-workflows/analytics/retrieve-sql-statements-and-query-details/retrieve-visualization-query-details.md

 You can try out this workflow at [REST API Playground](https://www.postman.com/microstrategysdk/workspace/microstrategy-rest-api/folder/16131298-5d5e523d-6a02-45a1-9537-bc0d37f9c10c).

-Learn more about MicroStrategy REST API Playground [here](/docs/getting-started/playground.md).
+Learn more about Strategy REST API Playground [here](/docs/getting-started/playground.md).

 :::

 This workflow sample demonstrates how to retrieve the query details of visualizations in a dashboard instance.

-You want to view the query details of visualizations in the Cost Analysis Dashboard in the MicroStrategy Tutorial project.
+You want to view the query details of visualizations in the Cost Analysis Dashboard in the Strategy Tutorial project.
 The object ID of the dashboard is `D14F30994A4B97AD8EF6AEA5F589E30B`.
 The project ID is `B7CA92F04B9FAE8D941C3E9B7E0CD754`.

 :::tip